datreeio/datree-cdk8s/README.md

 ## Specification
 cdk8s plugins come in the form of NPM packages.
 When specified in the configuration file, the cdk8s cli will automatically install and run a plugin.
-See the `Usage` section for instructions.
+See the `Usage` section below for instructions.

 ## Prerequisites
 To use this plugin, the [cdk8s cli](https://github.com/cdk8s-team/cdk8s-cli#a-command-line-interface-for-cdk-for-kubernetes) needs to be installed.